informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="reset-load-game"></a>
 ## Adapting the `reset` method of the `Game` class

-Using the no-argument reset in a game that has previously been loaded from file should have the effect of placing it in the state it was in immediately after the last use of the `load` command.
+Using the no-argument `reset` command in a game that has previously been loaded from file should have the effect of placing it in the state it was in immediately after the last use of the `load` command.
 This can be accomplished by having the `load` method of the `Game` class  store the `FileGameConfiguration` object created during loading in an attribute of the `Game` class [^9], e.g.: